 Overview

-Turbo is a distributed build cluster for faster c++ builds from within Visual Studio.
+Turbo Build Accelerator is a distributed build cluster designed to accelerate your c++ builds from within Visual Studio.

-The goal is to reduce build times by distributing compilation over multiple machines.
+The goal is to reduce build times by distributing compilation over multiple machines, and allows more compilations to run in parallel.
 This relies on the assumption that all the machines are not at 100% usage at all times.

 Below is a screenshot of the Turbo Monitor GUI application.
 It shows a visualisation of a Turbo Build Cluster running on AWS EC2 machines.
 We can see the central Scheduler (in grey) and the attached Agent machines.
 The dark-green Agent 'EC2AMAZ-2QJLA9J' has initiated a build and it is delegating build jobs (compilations) to the other Agents.
 Each build job is a dark-green pulse around the Agent bubbles.
 Preparation jobs are shown as white pulses.